Trump's options for North Korea include placing nukes in South Korea

-Both scenarios are part of an accelerated review of North Korea policy prepared in advance of President Donald Trump's meeting with Chinese President Xi Jinping this week.
+Both scenarios are part of an accelerated review of North Korea policy prepared in advance of Trump's meeting with Chinese President Xi Jinping this week.

 The White House hopes the Chinese will do more to influence Pyongyang through diplomacy and enhanced sanctions.
 But if that fails, and North Korea continues its development of nuclear weapons, there are other options on the table that would significantly alter U.S. policy.